 Build A T-14

 I've always liked the basic design of the T-14.
 It's a good house for martins and the design is just a little different than the normal looking purple martin house.
-The vertical compartments allow for a more compact style and with a little ingenuity, a person can make them as tall as he or she wishes, assuming the pole will hold the load.
-Likewise, with a little imagination, they can do a number of different things to enhance the looks of the house.
+The vertical compartments allow for a more compact style and a person can make them as tall as he or she wishes, assuming the pole will hold the load.
+Likewise, with a little imaginations and ingenuity, they can do a number of different things to enhance the looks of the house.
+If you don't want such a tall house, it can be turned into a T-10 with compartments shortened to 3 and 2, respectively.

 Please note: I'm not going to give full detailed dimensions and instructions but instead, will give the basic dimensions I used on this house or show a few pieces with dimensions on them to give the 'idea' of what I did.
-It is assumed that the person wishing to build this unit has some basic wood working knowledge and skills and I'm assuming they know most woodworking terms and know what is meant by, and how to 'pre-drill' screw holes.
+It is assumed that the person wishing to build this unit has some basic wood working knowledge and skills and I'm assuming they know most woodworking terms and know what is meant by, and how to 'pre-drill' clearance holes for screws.

 A Few Comments:

 As you work thru the project you will notice there are a number of "Notes:" given throughout this page.
 They are there simply to help with how or why I did something.
-Maybe you know a better way...if not, then mine does work.
+Maybe you know a better way...if so, then use it.
+If not, then mine does work.

 To prevent this page from getting huge, I designed it using mostly 'thumbnails' for the pictures.
 To see the 'full size' picture, simply click on the thumbnail and a full version of the picture will activate.
+If it's something with dimensions on it, then you can simply print it out and take it out to the shop.
 As we progress thru the build cycle, I'll describe what I've done and maybe even a tip or two on how to make things easier for the average T-14 house builder.

-White Pine will also work but remember, it must be treated with a preservative such as Thompson's Water Sealer (let set for a couple of days to allow it to sink into the pine) and then some good primer and paint if it is expected to last for any time out in the elements.
-Shelving material is the same size as the Western Cedar and is a lot cheaper.
+White Pine will also work, but remember, it must be treated with a preservative such as Thompson's Water Sealer.
+Let it set for a couple of days to allow it to fully sink into the pine and then some good primer and paint if it is expected to last for any time out in the elements.
+Most lumber yards/home improvement stores sell shelving material and it's the same size as the Western Cedar and is a little cheaper, but usually has a lot more knots, so get a little extra just in case.

 Materials: